On average, your neighbors pay $89 a month.See Your Rates

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, North Carolina’s average burglary rate was 921.0 per 100,000 people, which is much higher than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+In 2013, North Carolina’s average burglary rate was 921.0 per 100,000 people.
+That's much higher than the national average of 610.0 per 100,000.

-States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
-In North Carolina, there are 29.1 law enforcement personnel per 100,000 total citizens, which is slightly lower than the national median of 32 per 100,000.
+States with more police per capita tend to be safer than states with fewer policemen and women.
+In North Carolina, there are 29.1 law enforcement personnel per 100,000 total citizens.
+This is slightly lower than the national median of 32 per 100,000.

 Climate-wise, North Carolina is split into three regions, east, central, and west.
 The far west side of North Carolina contains the Appalachian Mountains, which block the state from being hit by Midwestern storms.
 On the west end, the Atlantic Ocean plays a big role in moderating weather.
 Because of this variability in temperature and precipitation, homeowners insurance hazards are different in different parts of the state.
 While winters are generally mild throughout, recent years have brought a polar vortex and abnormally freezing cold temperatures.

 Hot and wet summers: Though large variety exists in North Carolina’s climate, hot and humid summers are present throughout the state.
-Other than in Mountainous parts in the west, central and eastern regions have average high temperatures around 80 degrees as early as May, and as late as September.
+Central and eastern regions have average high temperatures around 80 degrees as early as May, and as late as September.
 July is the hottest month throughout the state.
 In the mountains, average highs are about 85 degrees.
 In the large central region, known as the Piedmont, high temperatures are about 90 degrees.
 And, on the east, coastal side, highs are slightly higher, around 92 degrees.

-Tornadoes: According to the National Oceanic and Atmospheric Administration, North Carolina averages 14 tornadoes per year, and they are some of the strongest tornadoes in the country.
+Tornadoes: According to the National Oceanic and Atmospheric Administration, North Carolina averages 14 tornadoes per year.
+And they're some of the strongest tornadoes in the country.
 In 2012, the National Weather Service ranked North Carolina the #16 most tornado-prone state.
 Tornadoes are the most violent type of storm, and often spawn from other storms, such as thunderstorms.
 Even weak tornadoes can cause serious damage to buildings, trees, and cars.
 Strong tornadoes have winds over 100 mph, travel for miles before slowing down, and can tear buildings from their foundations and flip over cars.
 The average annual cost of these violent storms exceeds $5 million in North Carolina.

 Hurricanes: Sitting on the Atlantic Coast, North Carolina is no stranger to hurricanes.
 According to NOAA, North Carolina has been hit by 51 hurricanes, including 12 that are considered “major hurricanes,” meaning category 3 or above.
-Hurricanes can completely devastate whole towns at a time, bringing with them extreme winds, heavy rains, flood, tornadoes, and can force people to evacuate their homes, cause power outages and consequently spread disease.
+Hurricanes can completely devastate whole towns at a time.
+They bring with them extreme winds, heavy rains, flood, and tornadoes.
+These storms can force people to evacuate their homes, cause power outages and consequently spread disease.
 They can destroy personal property, infrastructure, and thus are extremely costly: hurricanes cost the US about $5 billion every year in damage.